VVakko/rpa-address-system/README.md

 Total deleted row count: 2378
 ```

 > Loading two regions `47` and `78` takes a little less than 5 hours on a computer with an NVMe SSD, 64GB of RAM and a Quad-core `i7-8559U` processor.
+If you add two more regions `50` and `77`, the loading time will increase to 14.5 hours.

 ### Filling `name_with_parents` and `name_with_typename` fields in the `AddrOdj` model